 Can I still Recover Compensation for my Joliet Accident if I was Partly to Blame?

 Yes, Illinois is a comparative negligence state.
 This means that in a personal injury case, the court will consider the degree of fault of all parties involved in the accident or incident that led to the injury.
 Under Illinois law, a plaintiff can still recover partial damages as long as their percentage fault is less than 50%.

 Illinois uses a modified comparative negligence system, specifically the 51% rule.
 This means that if the plaintiff is found to be 51% or more at fault for the accident, they cannot recover any damages from the other parties involved.
 However, if the plaintiff is found to be 50% or less at fault, their damages will be reduced in proportion to their percentage of fault.

 For example, if a plaintiff is awarded $100,000 in damages but is found to be 20% at fault for the accident, their damages would be reduced by 20% to $80,000.

-It's important to note that the comparative negligence system can make personal injury cases more complex, and it's important to work with an experienced personal injury lawyer who can help you navigate the legal process and protect your rights.
+It's important to note that the comparative negligence system can make personal injury cases more complex.
+That why it's important to work with an experienced personal injury lawyer who can help you navigate the legal process.

-Zayed Law Offices is Your Joliet Personal Injury Law Firm
+Zayed Law Offices Personal Injury Attorneys is Your Joliet Personal Injury Law Firm

 If you suffered injuries in an accident in Joliet, you need an experienced personal injury attorney on your side.
-Do not try to pursue justice on your own against insurance companies who are trying to cheat you of the compensation you deserve.
-Our lawyers are dedicated to supporting you throughout your healing process and helping you efficiently and quickly pursue a claim to recover the compensation you need and deserve.
+Do not try to pursue justice on your own against insurance companies who are trying to cheat you of compensation.
+Our lawyers are dedicated to supporting you throughout your healing process and helping you efficiently pursue a claim to recover the compensation you deserve.

-Contact a lawyer the Joliet personal injury lawyers at Zayed Law Offices or call (815) 726-1616 for a free consultation can case evaluation.
+Contact a Joliet personal injury lawyers at Zayed Law Offices Personal Injury Attorneys or call (815) 726-1616 for a free case evaluation.
 We can help you pursue a just resolution to your claim right away.